nagasudhirpulla/taming_python/blog/skills/datetime_add_months.md

   # Result month component would be (input month - 1 + k)%12 + 1
   resMnth = tmpMnth % 12 + 1

-  # Result day component would be minimum of input date component and max date of that result month (For example we cant have day component as 30 in February month)
+  # Result day component would be minimum of input date component and max date of the result month (For example we cant have day component as 30 in February month)
   # Maximum date in a month can be found using the calendar module monthrange function as shown below
   resDay = min(inpDt.day, calendar.monthrange(resYr,resMnth)[1])